 — Adam Looney

 But even accepting this suspicious claim implies directly that the bottom 80% of earners hold 70% of the debt.
-So by Looney’s own analysis, cancelling federal student loans will largely benefit the un-wealthy.
+So by Looney’s own analysis, cancelling federal student loans will largely benefit the “un-wealthy”, and thus cannot be called regressive.

 This is brought into even sharper relief by considering another federal loan cancellation program, Paycheck Protection Program (PPP) loans.
 The top 20% of earners received 75% of all PPP loans, and thus will be the overwhelming beneficiaries of this loan cancellation, compared to the bottom 80% of earners, who hold only 25% of the debt.